SakshithVarambally/Samsung_PD_Training/README.md

 It also shows how the parameters differ for each combination of input applied to the cell.
 <img width="1576" alt="lib_comparison" src="https://github.com/SakshithVarambally/Samsung_PD_Training/assets/142480548/57780378-7bda-4898-a102-b06b79ccec56">

-The above screenshot clearly shows the comparison between the flovours of the cell.
+The above screenshot clearly shows the comparison between the flavours of the cell.
 With wider cells being the fastest but having the highest area in comparison to smaller cells which have less area but more delay. the Cell in between has parameters between these two cells. i.e Less area than wider cells and more area than smaller cells.

 </details>